vegapunk-hiroshi/project2_cassandra/README.md

 ## Steps to run the projects:

+1. Execute the "python create_tables.py" file in the Terminal to create all the DB tables.
-Open the 'Project_1B.ipynb' file in Jupyter Notebook and execute the cellls from the top to bottom by following the guidance.
+2. Execute the "python etl.py" file in the Terminal to extract from all csv files to create eventdatafilenew.csv and insert all records into  the tables.
+3. Verify the data in the each table by each the SELECT statement written in the cell in the test.ipynb.